Introduction

 Here, what crew managers will see:

-When users enter passenger data while booking, we suggest surnames of seamen from your crewing software.
-Then users don't have to enter data manually and, therefore, avoid mistakes.
-C Teleport uses the first entered letters to find seamen for the suggestions.
+When users enter traveller data while booking, we suggest surnames of traveller based on the information retrieved from your HR software.
+Users don't have to enter data manually and, therefore, avoid mistakes.
+C Teleport uses the first entered letters to find traveller for the suggestions.

 [